NikKowPHP/social-brain/chapters/chapter-12.md

 #### **The Conductor's Debrief**
 Maria's repair is a classic **Protocol Stack** in action.
 She used **The Conductor's Breath** to regulate, the principles of the **Repair Protocol** (Chapter 17) to open, and the **Empathy Loop** to connect.

 They agreed on a new protocol: no feedback on major work via email, only in a quick 5-minute sync.
 The conversation was a success, but it wasn't a victory.
 That evening, Maria went home feeling not triumphant, but drained.
-The emotional labor of regulating herself, taking full responsibility, and carefully navigating Mark's defensiveness had left her with a profound exhaustion.
-This feeling, she was learning, was a predictable part of the work.
+The emotional labor of regulating herself, taking full responsibility, and carefully navigating Mark's defensiveness had left her with a profound exhaustion—her first real taste of the "vulnerability hangover."
+This feeling, she was learning, was a predictable and recurring cost of the work.

 > ### **Neuro-Toolkit: The Conductor's Fatigue (The Hangover)**
 >